 Being ingrained in many challenges and innovations across many fields means a mechanical engineering education is versatile.
 To meet this broad demand, mechanical engineers may design a component, a machine, a system, or a process.
 This ranges from the macro to the micro, from the largest systems like cars and satellites to the smallest components like sensors and switches.
-Anything that needs to be manufactured — indeed, anything with moving parts — needs the expertise of a mechanical engineer.
+Anything that needs to be manufactured—indeed, anything with moving parts—needs the expertise of a mechanical engineer.
+Become a mechanical engineer.

 What do mechanical engineers do?

 Mechanical engineering combines creativity, knowledge and analytical tools to complete the difficult task of shaping an idea into reality.